With so many travel blogs around you might be wondering what it’s like to be a blogger and you might even be considering this path for yourself.

 Even if you work 24 hours a day for 365 days in a year, the work never seems to end and the to-do list is always growing.

 It’s a Learning Curve

-Unless you’ve been already working in the industry for a while, you will have to learn all the technical stuff to keep your website going, marketing to be able to promote yourself, writing to make your articles interesting, photography to get people’s attention, and so on.
+Unless you have been already working in the industry for a while, you will have to learn all the technical stuff to keep your website going: marketing to be able to promote yourself, writing to make your articles interesting, photography to get people’s attention, and so on.

 You can pay someone to help but it can cost you a fortune.
 We believe it’s good to try to do as much as you can yourself at the beginning so that you can learn how things work to make the right decisions later.
 You need to become a ‘Jack of All Trades’.